Ever

 Immunity

-Although
+Although the

-the U.S.
+U.S. president

-sued daily in
+is sued daily

-his governmental
+governmental

 capacity, he

-normally is not
+normally is

-sued in his
+not sued in

-personal
+his personal

 capacity as

-being personally
+being

 liable.
-In

 1982, the